-In order to get a clearer sense of where and what Kashmir is we used key words to search the net.
-First we looked at maps; an image of Kashmir lodged between and occupied by India, Pakistan and China.
-It was coloured brown, orange and green.
+In order to get a clearer sense of where and what Kashmir is Peter and I used key words to search the net.
+First we looked at maps; an image of Kashmir lodged between and occupied by India, Pakistan, and China.
+It was coloured brown, orange, and green.
 We next looked at the landscape in detail.
-Peter’s own country lay in the remote East Kimberly region of Western Australia – it is a landscape renowned for its beauty.
-But Peter’s country is also replete with the contemporary legacy of colonisation; Kashmir’s story has resonance here too.
-But it was the snow capped mountains that first caught his eye.
-Looking at the green and at the rivers Peter said that Kashmir looked like good country.
-He smiled, gently, and tilted his head to the side.
+Peter’s own country lay in the remote north-west of Australia—like Kashmir it is a place renowned for its beauty.
+Peter’s country is also replete with the legacies of colonisation, which means Kashmir’s story has resonance here in more than one way.
+But it was the snow-capped mountains that first caught his eye.
+Looking at the green and at the rivers Peter smiled, “Kashmir looks like good country.”

-Peter wondered if people in Kashmir were scared to speak out.
-He reasoned that it might be important for people outside the region do something if people within Kashmir were themselves feeling intimidated.
-I thought of the older people from Peter’s community who held living memories of being beaten, and even shot, for speaking out against white pastoralists.
-We spoke a little about government control in general and how these things move through society.
-In the community of Warmun where Peter and I lived I felt as though I was watching Foucault’s theory of bio-power and governmentality enacted on people by the state every day through a process that obsessively (though often without success) tried to make people legible to the system.
+“Are people scared to speak up in Kashmir?”
+Peter reasoned that it might be important for people outside the region do something if people within Kashmir were feeling intimidated.
+The old people from Peter’s community held living memories of being beaten, and even shot, for speaking against white pastoralists or not doing what they were ‘told’ to do.
+We spoke about how governments control populations.
+In the community of Warmun, where Peter and I live, I often felt as though I was watching Foucault’s theory of bio-power and governmentality enacted on people by the state every day through a process that obsessively (though often without success) tried to make people legible to the system.
 The recording of birth dates, names, addresses, medical histories, phone numbers, banking details are part of what makes possible the modern nation state and its control of populations, its control of life.
 Peter’s old people, born in the bush, didn’t have birthdates, and for most of the population of Warmun today, residential addresses and phone numbers changed like the seasons.